chr1st7an/RSACodingChallenge/README.md

 Created using python3.9.7 on MacOS

-It is reccomended to create and enter a virtual environment before installing these dependencies as they might collide with some existing modules. do this by running `python3 -m venv .venv` then `. ./.venv/bin/activate` within the project directory.
+It is reccomended, but not necessary, to create and enter a virtual environment before installing these dependencies as they might collide with some existing modules. do this by running `python3 -m venv .venv` then `. ./.venv/bin/activate` within the project directory.

 [PyInquirer](https://github.com/CITGuru/PyInquirer#types) is a required CLI dependency.
 Install by running `pip install PyInquirer`